 - Cream Cheese Frosting

 Preheat oven to 350 degrees.
 Line two muffin tins with paper liners.
 Grate pumpkin in a food processor or on the large holes of a box grater (you should have about 2 1/2 cups).
 Transfer to a medium bowl, and add pumpkin puree and pecans.

 In the bowl of a food processor fitted with the metal blade, combine flour, sugar, baking powder, baking soda, salt, cinnamon, ginger, nutmeg, and cloves; pulse to combine.
 With machine running, add oil and eggs; process until smooth, scraping sides of bowl as needed.
 Add pumpkin mixture; pulse to combine.

 Spoon about 1/3 cup batter into each cupcake liner.
 Bake until a tester inserted in the center comes out clean, about 25 minutes.
 Transfer to a wire rack to cool.

 Make the marzipan pumpkins: Tint two-thirds almond paste orange, adding food color a dab at a time until desired color is reached.
 Tint a quarter of remaining paste brown and the rest green.
 Shape into leaves, stems, and pumpkins (see instructions below).

 Decorate cupcakes with frosting and marzipan pumpkins.
-Store in airtight containers at room temperature up to 2 days

-Marzipan Pumpkin How-To: Using a small rolling pin, roll out green almond paste about 1/8 thick; use a leaf cutter to cut out leaf shapes.
+Marzipan Pumpkin How-To: Using a small rolling pin, roll out green almond paste about 1/8 inch thick; use a leaf cutter to cut out leaf shapes.
 Roll brown into small ropes; cut and shape into stems.
 Using the palms of your hand, shape orange into three-quarter-inch globes.
 Use a toothpick to poke holes in tops of pumpkins and to press creases from top to bottom.
 Attach leaves and stems to tops with a bit of frosting.